AVJdataminer/content_dev/Intro_python_jupyter.md

  The list above is a tiny sampling of the functions available in the `math` module and there are many more modules as well in the standard Python library.
 It is good to familiarize yourself with the functions available, spend some time reviewing the documentation and using the base Python functions.

 ## Other libraries - Modules and Packages
- As we mentioned earlier Python is open-source and has a large and ever-growing user base there are thousands of libraries that have been developed and contributed to the community of Python users like you.
+ As we mentioned earlier because Python is Open-Source and has a large and ever-growing user base, there are thousands of libraries that have been developed and contributed to the community of Python users like you.
 These libraries are often developed around solving specialized problems and commonly referred to as packages or modules.
  The is a huge range of Python libraries available for specialised problems.
 We have already used some parts of NumPy (http://www.numpy.org/), which is specialised library for numerical computation.
 It provides much the same functionality as MATLAB.